 Care must also be taken that, as a puppy, they are not fed food that is too calorie-dense.
 Large breed dogs that grow too quickly can develop musculoskeletal problems.
 Large-breed puppy foods usually have lower levels of fat, calcium, phosphorus, and vitamin D to support growth at a more appropriate rate than what they may have on standard puppy food.

 Finding a Great Dane Lab Mix

-You should be able to meet mum and her puppies in a stable and nurturing home environment where they have already begun to receive early and appropriate socialization.
-Mum and pups should not be separated until they have been fully weaned and are at least eight weeks old, and they should have had their initial health checks too.
+You should be able to meet mom and her puppies in a stable and nurturing home environment.
+Look to see that they have already begun to receive early and appropriate socialization.
+Mom and pups should not be separated until they have been fully weaned and are at least eight weeks old.
+They should have had their initial health checks, too.

-Don’t forget that there are so many deserving mixed breed dogs, including Great Dane Lab Mixes, looking for homes in shelters across the country.
+Don’t forget that there are so many deserving mixed-breed dogs, including Great Dane Lab Mixes, looking for homes in shelters across the country.
 Adopting a dog can be a hugely rewarding experience.